Many homeowners make the mistake of assuming the only effective concrete garage floor repair method is concrete removal and replacement.

 Concrete Garage Floor Repair – The Solution

-Polyurethane foam injection utilizes high-density polymers to stabilize and level concrete.
+Polyurethane foam injection utilizes high-density polymers to stabilize and lift concrete.
 This innovative concrete garage floor repair method consists of a two-part urethane polymer that expands into structural, rigid foam.

 Concrete Garage Floor Repair – Polyurethane Foam Injection Benefits